dmoore90/Admin-Panel-for-Student-Enrollments/README.md

-# Express Auth REST API with REACTJS
+# Admin Panel for Student Enrollments
 ## A REST API with ExpressJS for backend and ReactJS for front end.
 Implements JWT Authentication, RESTful resources, and Testing.
 ### Libraries Used
 - Express